 In addition to existing risks, the Company also tracks emerging risks in line with its Emerging Risk Policy.
-A number of risks have been identified, with Digital Disruption and the pace of regulatory change being notable emerging risks at present.
+A number of risks have been identified and continue to be monitored and assessed on a regular basis.

 Valuation for Solvency Purposes (Section D)